Senior superintendent: Hong Kong

 In Hong Kong, like in the Philippines, senior superintendent is lower than a chief superintendent, but higher than a full superintendent.
 The officers with this rank are normally commands Bureau, or is second in charge of a District.

 India

-A Senior Superintendent of Police (SSP) is a police officer responsible for overseeing larger police districts or specialized units in India.
+A Senior Superintendent of Police (SSP) is a police officer responsible for overseeing larger police districts or specialised units in India.
 This position is typically held by a Superintendent of Police who has been promoted to the Selection Grade, indicating a higher level of seniority and expertise within the Indian Police Service (IPS) or State Police Services (SPS).
 In the hierarchy, a senior superintendent ranks above a superintendent but below a deputy inspector general of police.
-In Metropolitian cities like Delhi, Mumbai, Hyderabad, Bengaluru, Kolkata, Indore, Lucknow etc. This rank is also called Deputy Commissioner of Police.
+In Metropolitan cities like Delhi, Mumbai, Hyderabad, Bengaluru, Kolkata, Chennai, Ahmedabad, Pune etc. This rank is also called Deputy Commissioner of Police.